Well, I don’t know about you, but these last few months have been pretty challenging.

 - Are there certain sounds that soothe your mind?
 Can you Google or Spotify those sounds up and create a playlist for yourself?

-- If your minds feels frazzled, what action can you take that’s soothing?
+- If your mind feels frazzled, what action can you take that’s soothing?
 If your mind (and life) feels untidy or unruly?
 How can you do something to help bring order to your mind?

 Heart: Notice, Express, Feel